STScI-MIRI/coronagraphy_offset_ta/README.md

 There are two ways to use these tools, after downloading the repository:
 1. Navigate to the top-level directory, and run `pip install .`.
    - This will install two modulest that can be imported with `import all_jwst_offset_ta` or `import miri_coron_offset_ta`.
 2. Nagivate to the `all_jwst_offset_ta` subfolder and copy the notebook and the `utils.py` module to whatever directory you plan to be working in.

-Note that the code inside the `all_jwst_offset_ta` can also be downloaded directly from github to whatever directory you are working in.
-In that case, the statement to import `utils` must be changed to `import utils`.
+   - In this case, the statement to import `utils` must be changed to `import utils`.
+   - These files can also be copied directly from the online repository, without downloading the rest.

 ### All-Instrument Interface Usage ###